Jackson Staxx Review

 Stability

 The superior stability of the Staxx makes it a fun option for jumping off into the water.
 It's also easy to get back onto.
-Those that like to recreate with their dogs will also appreciate the stability and ease of access that the Staxx affords.
+Those that like to recreate with their dogs will also appreciate the stability and ease of access that this boat affords.

 Comfort

-The open style of this kayak design, as well as the raised seat, make this boat very comfortable to lounge in with plenty of room to stretch even the longest of legs.
+The open style of this kayak design, as well as the raised seat, make this boat very comfortable to lounge in, with plenty of room to stretch even the longest of legs.
 Tall paddlers enjoyed using this kayak more than any others.
-The bottom of the seat is molded into the plastic of the kayak and the back of the seat is adjustable with two buckles on either side.
-The high seat back was very comfortable, as long as you were wearing the right style of PFD ( thin back or high back).
+The bottom of the seat is molded into the plastic of the kayak, and the back of the seat is adjustable, with two buckles on either side.
+The high seat back is very comfortable, as long as you are wearing the right style of PFD (thin back or high back).

-Unlike many other kayaks, the molded seat is raised a few inches helping to avoid getting a wet bottom from the splashes that come through the scupper holes, or from the water that collects in the bottom of your kayak.
+Unlike many other kayaks, the molded seat of the Staxx is raised a few inches, helping to avoid getting a wet bottom from the splashes that come through the scupper holes or from the water that collects in the bottom.
 With bountiful on-deck storage and a bit of dry in-deck storage, this kayak can comfortably carry you and your cooler down some cruisey rivers or ocean channels.

 Depending on what you intend to do with your kayak, the rear storage well provides ample room for a child or a small dog.
-Depending on your weight with this kayak you can bring along a friend without much stress.
+Depending on your weight, you could also bring a friend along without much stress.

 Construction Quality

-Our storage hatch on the Jackson Staxx seemed to expand in hot weather and then loosen in cool conditions, often resulting in the hatch lid falling off when you weren't expecting it.
+The storage hatch on the Staxx seemed to expand in hot weather and then loosen in cool conditions, often resulting in the lid falling off unexpectedly.
 Without a security leash, it would also be easy to lose this important cover.
-Given the volume of the kayak, we were surprised how small the deck dry storage space actually was, with only enough space for small dry bags under 10 liters.
-The storage well at the rear of the kayak is considerably larger, however, this does not offer dry protection for your gear.
-Overall there is plenty of space to store things, we were just disappointed that there wasn’t more specifically dry storage on this barge of a kayak.
+Given the volume of the kayak, we were surprised at how small the deck dry storage space actually was, with only enough space for small dry bags under 10 liters.
+The storage well at the rear of the kayak is considerably larger; however, this does not offer dry protection for your gear.
+Overall there is plenty of space to store things; we were just disappointed that there wasn't more specifically dry storage on this barge of a kayak.

 Value